kspalaiologos/dev-urandom/README.md

 xor256x86: a Xorshift256++ generator for x86_64 seeded using SplitMix64, outputs native-endian sequence of random data.
 mtx86: a Mersenne Twister generator for x86_64.
 Takes a decimal number, outputs native-endian sequence of random data.

+Issues/pull requests unwelcome, this is a personal repository.
+If something doesn't work the way you expect, it was probably intentional.